mengqy2024/mengqy2022.github.io/_posts/2024-10-25-genome-annotation.md

 Now, we will genome annotate the bacterial genome, obtain protein coding sequences.

+These data can then be used for functional gene annotation, phylogenetic analysis, etc.

 ## Data preparation

 ### Obtain the Genome Sequence